 Are dogs allowed?

-No. Pets are not allowed on the trails, in the picnic and park area or inside the Nature Center.
+No. Pets are not allowed on the trails, in the picnic and park area or inside the Nature Center building.
 Only service dogs on a leash are allowed.
-For dog friendly parks and trails in Kaukauna, please visit the City’s website.
+See Municipal Code 9.15 for more information.
+For dog-friendly parks and trails in Kaukauna, please visit the City’s website.

 How do I stay safe on the trails?

 To stay safe it is best to stay on the designated trails.
 The Conservancy Zone has an array of invasive plants such as poison ivy.
-Depending on the time of year, mosquitos and ticks are in the woods.
-It is best to wear long sleeved shirts and pants and consider treating your skin and clothing with a repellent to keep the mosquitos and ticks away.
+Depending on the time of year, bees, mosquitos, and ticks are in the woods.
+It is best to wear long-sleeved shirts and pants and consider treating your skin and clothing with a repellent to keep the mosquitos and ticks away.
 Always remember to check yourself for ticks after hiking in the woods or walking through tall grass and brush.

 Is the Nature Center and trails handicap accessible?

 Yes.
-The Nature Center is fully accessible and we do have a portion of the trail system that is barrier free.
-A wheelchair and walker are available for use and are located in the Nature Center lobby.
+The Nature Center is fully accessible and we do have a portion of the trail system that is barrier-free.
+A wheelchair and walker are available for use and are located in the Nature Center building lobby.

 Is smoking or vaping permitted?

-No. Per the 1000 Island Environmental Center Policy 2.030, there is no smoking, vaping or other tobacco use within the Nature Center or outside by the entrances, in the pavilion and picnic area, and trails of the Conservancy Zone.
+No. Per the 1000 Island Environmental Center Policy 2.030, there is no smoking, vaping, or other tobacco use within the Nature Center building or outside by the entrances, in the pavilion and picnic area, and on trails of the Conservancy Zone.